-The Poetry Center's Audre Lorde Creative Writing Award was revived in 2020, having been originally initiated by Jewelle Gomez during the late 1990s.
-The Audre Lorde Award will be presented annually by The Poetry Center for an original, outstanding work of poetry (hybrid work welcome) by a continuing SF State student, that in its artistry expresses a social conscience.
+The Poetry Center's Audre Lorde Creative Writing Award was revived in 2020, having been originally initiated by then director Jewelle Gomez during the late 1990s.
+The Audre Lorde Award was presented in September 2020, in recognition of an original, outstanding work of poetry (hybrid work welcome) by a continuing SF State student, that in its artistry expresses a social conscience.

 - 2020: Elizabeth Rosas (Honorable Mention: Samantha Constantino Baker, Lillian Giles, Bradley Penner)

-The Poetry Center announces the second year of its New Voice Award, initiated in Spring 2021 as an annual reading series that will pair a poet alum of SF State, a current SF State graduate student poet in Creative Writing, and a current undergraduate student poet at SF State (any major), to each read their work and engage in conversation in a public event, as part of The Poetry Center reading series.
-For the second event, San Francisco poet Raul Ruiz has been invited to appear along with two student poets, tba, on Thursday, May 5, 7:00 pm Pacific Time, at The Poetry Center, Humanities 512, SF State.
-The in-person reading will also be live-streamed and video-recorded for Poetry Center Digital Archive.
+The Poetry Center has presented, for two years thus far (May 2021 and May 2022), the annual New Voice reading series pairing a poet alum of SF State, a current SF State graduate student poet in Creative Writing, and a current undergraduate student poet at SF State (any major), to each read their work and engage in conversation in a public event, as part of The Poetry Center reading series.

-Call for poetry submissions from SF State undergraduates (any major) to join The Poetry Center's in-person New Voice reading and conversation, with poet Raul Ruiz and an SF State graduate student poet, tba.
+Call for poetry submissions from SF State undergraduates (any major) to join The Poetry Center's in-person New Voice reading and conversation, with poet alumnus and an SF State graduate student poet, tba.
 There will be a $250 prize awarded for the poet whose poems are selected by Poetry Center student staff.
-Deadline: April 15.
+Deadline: March 1, 2023.

 SF State undergraduate applicants